Lantana (singer): Music career

 In Madrid she started to write her own songs again.
 She quickly began playing in singer-songwriter clubs and was soon noticed by then EMI/Virgin A&R, Javier Liñán, who offered her a record deal.
 At the same time, she acted in several short films and got to be better known from her small role in the movie Azuloscurocasinegro by Daniel Sánchez Arévalo, where she also wrote the original song "Imaginarte", which was nominated for "Best Original Song" at the Goya Awards.

 In 2006 Lantana signs with EMI/Virgin and releases a self-titled EP, "Lantana".
-She releases her first LP, "Desorden y Amor", the next year with Cadiz native Suso Saiz as producer.
+She releases her first LP, "Desorden y Amor", the next year with Cádiz native Suso Saiz as producer.
 This latter album was nominated by MTV Spain's spectators as "Best Artist Revelation" 2007.
 The same year, the electronic band Hotel Persona releases a remix of her first single, "Siempre".
 She also films the video of the unreleased song "Sally's Song" from The Nightmare Before Christmas by Tim Burton.

 In 2010, no longer with EMI, Lantana goes to London to record her third album "Ex-Corazón", produced by Dimitri Tikovoi and releases it independently with her own label, Rubie Music.
 She spends the rest of the year and great part of the next one touring in Spain.

 She also released 2 videoclips, "Ex-Corazón", which aired in most of Spain's TV channels and "Perfecto", filmed in Granada.

 She relocated to Berlin in 2011 where she started working on her next album.